Helping Stelloa bring AI into the job search

 The app launched at Tech BBQ Copenhagen, where it was offered free to attendees and companies.
 Developers used it between talks to browse real listings.
 The venue was full of developers actively thinking about their next move, surrounded by companies in need of talent.
 Ideal conditions for a job-matching app.
 The feedback was consistent: people found it intuitive and fast.
 The card hierarchy worked the way I'd intended it to.

 The launch and feedback confirmed the hypothesis that developers would barely glance at the description.
 They were making decisions in seconds based on salary, tech stack, remote policy, and company credibility.
-Even though it wasn't the focus, the UI got really good feedback from the users, who highlighted how intuitive and fast they found the app.
+Even though it wasn't the focus, the aesthetic aspect got really good feedback from the users, who highlighted how intuitive and fast they found the app.
 Areas of improvement included the certain bugs and the need for more job listings.

 "Love the app and it's aesthetic."